yonasuriv/DataSonda/README.md

 All forms of contributions are welcome, from bug fixes to new features and OS compatibility testing.

 ## License
-Sonda SysNet is open-source software licensed under the MIT License.
+Data Sonda is open-source software licensed under the MIT License.
 See the LICENSE file for more details.